The School of Education

 In order to graduate, all students must pass three writing-intensive courses after their freshman year.
 Two writing-intensive courses must be in a student's major.
 The third can be in any discipline.
 Students are advised to take one writing-intensive class each year, beginning with the sophomore year, and to avoid “clustering” these courses near the end of their matriculation.
 Transfer students need to meet with an academic advisor to review the number of writing-intensive courses required to graduate.

-The BS degree is completed in four years.
-In addition to the Pennsylvania Department of Education’s (PDE) state mandated field experiences and 12 week student teaching, this program includes one six-month internship period of full-time employment related to the student's initial area of teacher certification.
+The on-campus BS degree is completed in four years.
+In addition to the Pennsylvania Department of Education’s (PDE) state mandated field experiences and 2 quarter term student teaching residency, this program includes one six-month internship period of full-time employment related to the student's initial area of teacher certification.
 The goal of the co-op program in teacher education is to provide real-world experiences for future teachers to use in their classrooms.

 Students typically participate in co-ops during their fall and winter terms of their sophomore year and pursue varied positions geared directly to their area(s) of certification.
 Candidates are asked to pursue a position that would allow them to see other areas of education that reach beyond K-12 teaching.
 This caveat to the requirement allows candidates to understand the broadness and extensive nature of the field of education both nationally and internationally.